Sunday, June 25 to Friday, June 30, 2017

 Who can attend the camp, and how many campers will there be?

-The Camp can accommodate 24 campers, and is open to boys and girls who are currently in the 8th – 11th grades, or who will be 13 years old by June 2011.
+The Camp can accommodate 24 campers, and is open to boys and girls who are currently in the 8th – 11th grades, or who will be 13 years-old by by the day that camp opens.
 Applicants should enjoy the outdoors, want to learn to fish or improve their fishing skills, and have a keen interest in helping to protect our environment.

 How do I apply for admission to the Camp?

-To apply to attend the summer 2011 Camp, fill out and submit the application form which is available on our website www.tucamp.org.
-The application form can be filled out and submitted online, or you can download it to your computer and then either email or snail-mail it to the camper selection committee.
-If you don’t have access to the internet, please contact George Gaines at 202-904-3547 to request a paper copy of the application form.
+To apply to attend the summer 2017 Camp, fill out and submit both the Application Information Form and the Medical History Form, both available on this website.
+The application forms can be filled out and submitted online, or you can download them and either email or postal mail to our camper selection committee.
+If you don’t have access to the internet, please contact George Gaines at 202-904-3547 to request a paper copy of the two application form.
 To apply you will need to provide your basic information, write brief essays to respond to three questions, and have your parent/guardian complete a Health History Form that is part of the application.
-Once our Camp Admission Committee receives your complete application (info, essays, Health History Form) you will be contacted in about 30 days if you are selected to attend the 2011 camp.
+Once our Camp Admission Committee receives your complete application (Applicant Information Form, essays, and Health History Form) you will hear back in about 14 days whether you have been selected or not selected to attend the 2017 camp.

 Is there an application deadline?

-There is no application deadline, but you’re encouraged to apply early in order to ensure your spot for the Camp – there was a waiting list last year!
+There is no application deadline, but you’re encouraged to apply early in order to ensure your spot for the Camp – there frequently is a waiting list to attend.

 Do you accept applicants who live outside the VA, MD, WV, DC area?

 Yes, we do.
-We also have had campers from as far away as ME, NY, TX, AK.
+We have had campers from as far away as ME, NY, TX, AK.

 What is included in the Camp curriculum?